 Accountability – Relationships: These two are connected by consistency and unconditional love.
 Accountability must be consistently and equitably (refer to trust) applied.
 If I screw up, I should be able to count on those who love me to hold me accountable.
 I also must know that I can be forgiven and that the love of those around me is unconditional.
 If I believe love is conditional, then I can be irresponsible all I want, and figure “well, I would have lost it at some point anyway.”
 If I know love will always be there, I have to make choices knowing I cannot break away from it or set it aside.
 If love is unconditional then I am unconditionally responsible to/for it.

 So, this is just a start.
 I am still seeking to understand and fulfill my responsibilities to myself and those around me.
-And, like all of us, I’m still trying to make good decisions.
+And, like all of us, I’m still trying to make good choices.